What patients need to know

 How to file a complaint

-Patients who are filing a complaint on their own behalf must complete and submit a Complaint Form.
+Patients who are filing a complaint on their own behalf must complete and submit a Complaint Form by mail, fax or email.
 Designates who are filing a complaint on behalf a patient must submit both a completed Complaint Form and Authorization for Representation form.

 A written letter is also acceptable with the following information: